rtek1000/TFT_DDIG/Config/Readme.md

 - This file is used in the TFT_eSPI library

+- Note: the USB port can only supply 500mA, the user must provide additional power to be able to utilize the screen brightness to its fullest.

 Reference:
 [Biggest TFT 7＂ for Arduino or ESP32 - Parallel Communication]